Choose the right apprenticeship or traineeship for your business

 Part-time apprentices and trainees are rostered to work on a regular basis, working and training no less than 15 hours per week, averaged over a 4-week cycle.

-School-based apprenticeships and traineeships allow high school students, generally in Years 10, 11 or 12, to work for an employer and train towards a recognised qualification, while completing high school and studying for their Queensland Certificate of Education and/or Australian Tertiary Admission Rank.
+School-based apprenticeships and traineeships allow high school students, generally in Years 10, 11 or 12, to work for an employer and train towards a recognised qualification, while completing high school and studying for their Queensland Certificate of Education or its equivalent.
 A school-based apprenticeship or traineeship takes twice as long as a full-time apprenticeship or traineeship.

 School-based apprenticeships and traineeships